cloudbees/accelerator-gcp-launcher/README.md

 1. Launch Accelerator on Compute Engine.

-    Visit the Accelerator marketplace solution page [CloudBees Accelerator marketplace solution page](https://console.cloud.google.com/marketplace/details/cloudbees/cloudbees-accelerator) and click the **LAUNCH ON COMPUTE ENGINE** button:
+    Visit the [CloudBees Accelerator marketplace solution page](https://console.cloud.google.com/marketplace/details/cloudbees/cloudbees-accelerator) and click the **LAUNCH ON COMPUTE ENGINE** button:

 ![](./img/LaunchComputeEngine.png)

 2. Choose your parameters for deploying Accelerator.

     Specify your deployment name, zone, and machine parameters.
-The recommended machine for the best performance is a n1-standard-32 (32 vCPUs, 120GB RAM) and a 500 GB persistent SSD:
+The recommended machine for the best performance is an n1-standard-32 (32 vCPUs, 120GB RAM) and a 500 GB persistent SSD:

     ![](./img/Deployment.png)